 Disciplinary Reports are kept on file in the Lower Division Office.
-The Lower Division Director reviews each student's infraction and decides upon an appropriate consequence.
+The Lower Division Director reviews each student's infraction and decides upon an appropriate penalty.

-Disciplinary Warning: Disciplinary Warning is a formal notice to the parents that the student's behavior has violated the Code of Honor of the Academy at the Lakes community.
+Disciplinary Warning: Disciplinary Warning is a formal written notice to the parents that the student's behavior has violated the Code of Honor of the Academy at the Lakes' community.
 Further breaches of conduct may result in probation, suspension, or dismissal.
 The cause and terms of the warning are spelled out in each case.

-Disciplinary Probation: Disciplinary Probation is a formal written notice to parents that the student has behaved in a way that is a serious violation of our community's norms and expectations or has repeatedly violated a specific school rule, or, through repeated disrespect, has shown willful disregard of the community.
+Disciplinary Probation: Disciplinary Probation is a formal written notice to both the student and parents that the student has either repeatedly violated a specific school rule or, through repeated disrespect, has shown willful disregard of the community.
 Further breaches of conduct may result in suspension or dismissal.
 The cause and terms of the probation are spelled out in each case.
 Probation means that a student's behavior is being closely observed and further breaches of conduct could result in the student's contract being withheld, or the student might be asked to withdraw or be expelled.

 Suspension: After a very serious violation of community rules or repeated incidents resulting in on-campus discipline, it may be beneficial for a student to spend time away from the routine of school, preferably under the guidance of his/her parents, reflecting on the attitudes or actions which led to the suspension.
 Suspension is not a way to reject the student; rather, it is an opportunity for the student to think and to change.
 Suspension is usually followed by a probationary period, a time when, by exemplary behavior, a student proves his/her desire to be a constructive member of the school community.

+For an in-house suspension, a student stays on campus and may take announced tests and quizzes, though separately from the rest of the class.
+The student must take the responsibility to review material presented during missed class discussions.
 The student, parents, and Lower Division Director may meet both before and/or after the suspension period to confer on the reasons for, and terms and expectations of, the suspension.